Looking for interesting and fun facts about the Philippines? Read on to discover fascinating information about this Southeast Asian country.

 About 11% of the Philippines’ population works overseas, many as nurses.

 12. Consequently, Remittances Are Important to Many Families Still Living in the Country

 In fact, money sent home from overseas workers surpasses foreign direct investment as a source of foreign currency in the Philippines.

-Back in 2010, remittances accounted for a tenth of the national GDP.
+In 2020 remittances accounted for almost a tenth of the national GDP.